Skip to content

 Mosquitoes Can Hatch in Several Ways

 Mosquitoes reproduce in warm, wet habitats.
 Storms and hurricanes can create these ideal environmental conditions across entire regions.
-Floodwater mosquitoes such as Aedes aegypti, Aedes albopictus, and Aedes vexans lay their eggs in the soil prior to a storm.
-Standing water mosquitoes such as Culex pipiens and Culex tarsalis lay their eggs directly on the surface of water that has pooled in ditches, trash, debris, and outdoor objects like tarps, buckets, flower pots, and playground equipment.
+Floodwater mosquitoes such Aedes vexans and Psorophora columbiae lay their eggs in the soil prior to a storm, sometimes years in advance.
+Standing water mosquitoes such as Culex pipiens and Culex tarsalis lay their eggs directly on the surface of standing water.
+Aedes aegypti and Aedes albopictus are container breeding mosquitoes meaning they lay their eggs on the sides of containers above the water line.
+The eggs hatch when rain or other water sources fill up items such as trash, debris, and outdoor objects like tarps, buckets, flower pots, and playground equipment.

 The Threat of Disease is Not Imminent….But

 While the threat of disease transmission may not be imminent, mosquitoes can significantly impede recovery efforts.
 And if management strategies are not implemented swiftly, it is possible for mosquitoes to begin spreading diseases in the weeks to months following the storm.
 Standing water Culex species, in particular, are a primary vector for West Nile virus (WNv) and Encephalitis.
-Floodwater Aedes aegypti and Aedes albopictus are known to spread Dengue, and Aedes vexans can transmit heartworm to pets.
+Container breeding Aedes aegypti and Aedes albopictus are known to spread Dengue, and floodwater mosquitoes, Aedes vexans, can transmit heartworm to pets.

 It’s easy to get caught up dealing with the most urgent safety and recovery needs following a storm, but the threat of mosquitoes must not be overlooked.
 Despite the unpredictable nature of natural disasters, government leaders have the ability to control mosquito surges through proactive planning.